hmslima/sambahsacompletegrammar/sambahsa.md

 DATIVE CASE
 -----------

-It's the indirect object of a sentence. **Attention: **often, everything after a preposition is treaten as it is in the accusative case, no dative!
+It's the indirect object of a sentence. **Attention: **often everything after a preposition is treaten as it is in the accusative case, no dative!